ryanmitchellin/DermaVision-AI/README.md

-# Skin Diagnosis - Skin Disease Diagnosis Web Application
+# DermaVision AI

-Skin diagnosis is a web application that allows users to upload images of skin lesions and get a diagnosis.
+This project is designed as a tool to assist users in identifying skin diseases by analyzing uploaded images.
+Upon submitting a picture, the system provides feedback on the diagnosed condition and, in cases where the disease is classified as mpox, also evaluate its severity level.

 ## Important Links